HMS-Core/hms-accelerate-demo-PerfGenius/README.md

 ## Introduction
 PerfGenius SDK sample code encapsulates APIs of the PerfGenius SDK.
-It provides many sample programs for your reference or usage.
+It provides two sample programs for your reference or usage as follows.
-The following describes packages of Android sample code.

-src/main/cpp/include/acckitdemo/PerfGeniusApi:                           Head file of plantform apis.

-src/main/cpp/source/acckitjni-lib.cpp:                                   Sample code of demo API usage.

-src/main/java/com/huawei/kirin/acckitdemo/jni/PerfGeniusJNI.java：        Sample code of demo JNI usage.

-src/main/java/com/huawei/kirin/acckitdemo/ui/PerfGeniusApiActivity.java： Sample code of demo Java usage.

-src/main/res/layout/activity_perfgenius_api.xml：                         Layout file of perfgenius API test.
+- Perfgenius Sample Code
+- Hrdelay Sample Code

 ## Getting Started

 1. Check whether the Android studio development environment is ready.
 Open the sample code project directory with file "build.gradle" in Android Studio.
 Run TestApp on your divice or simulator which have installed latest Huawei Mobile Service(HMS).